buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelInterferesElements.md

+# IfcRelInterferesElements

 The _IfcRelInterferesElements_ objectified relationship indicates that two elements interfere.
 <!-- end of short definition -->

 It is a 1 to 1 relationship, and the concept of two elements interfering physically or logically is described independently of the elements.